If you’ve been having ONLY jaw pain, a heart attack or imminent heart attack needs to be ruled out.

 Also keep in mind that just because a person has a benign condition that’s causing new-onset jaw pain doesn’t rule out the possibility that a heart problem is also contributing to some of that mandibular pain – even if there are no other symptoms.

-So you can have both a heart attack in progress (or jaw symptoms of a pending heart attack) — while at the same time an undiagnosed TMJ disorder or acid reflux disease.
+And there’s something else to consider as a possibility: You can have both a heart attack in progress (or jaw symptoms of a pending heart attack) — while at the same time an undiagnosed TMJ disorder or acid reflux disease.

 dr. polin